jovaldez98/e-commerce-back-end/README.md

 In order to seed the data of the application, run the command "npm run seed", then run the command "npm run start" to start the application.

 ## Test
-Insomnia was used to run the tests for one category/categories, one tag/tags and one product/products.
+Insomnia was used to run the tests.